OlofMorraNavara/TemporalQuestions/global-signal-catching-solution-child-flow/README.md

 parallel with the main workflow.
 The global signal catcher notifies the parent workflow with a local signal when a signal is caught.
 Local signal handlers are registered in the main workflow to catch the signal.
+When the main flow is done, the global signal catchers are terminated using a signal.
+The global signal catchers are registered and terminated in the global signal orchestrator.

 ```mermaid
 graph LR;